wseyi/website-amazon/README.md

 3. Give the bucker a unique name, grant it public access and create the bucket.
 4. Upload the contents of the website into he bucket (Folders and files of the website).
 5. Navigate to properties in selected bucket, scroll till you see static website hosting and click edit.
-6. Click enable, specify the index document and ssave changes.
+6. Click enable, specify the index document and save changes.